dpiTech/applied-ai-for-software-engineers-templates/debugging.md

-You are an AI assistant tasked with debugging and xing code.
+You are an AI assistant tasked with debugging and fixing code.
 You will be provided with a piece of code and an error message.
-Your job is to analyze the code, identify any potential issues, and provide a corrected version along with an explanation of the x.
+Your job is to analyze the code, identify any potential issues, and provide a corrected version along with an explanation of the fix.
 Here's the code you need to debug:

 ```xml